 Jenét sang with Wonder at his annual House of Toys benefit. and she believes in and supports charities and causes that are important to her, including Alzheimer’s and cancer research, having lost grandparents to both diseases.
 She also supports Superstorm Sandy relief and Haiti earthquake relief.

 With her already-dazzling list of achievements, it would be fair to assume that Jenét would have little time for a social life.
 While she is completing high school online, she maintains a tight circle of friends.
 “I don’t like to deal with drama…kids can be mean.
 It’s better for me to be around my friends, and I get to see them all the time.”
 She is very close with her family, too.
 “My family supports me so much,” Jenét gushes, noting that her family is ready to move to California for her career when the time comes.
-And how about college?
+And how

 “I do want to go to college!
 People usually think that since I’m a singer I’d want to go for music or something, but I actually want to go to college for fashion.
 That’s always been my dream.
 I’ve always wanted to go to FIT,” she exclaims, stating that she even designs some of her own clothes and jewelry.